Better Late Than Never? Big Companies Scramble To Make Lofty Climate Promises

 Don't see the graphic above?
 Click here.

 Those targets are also more ambitious.
-ENGIE Impact, a sustainability company tied to a French energy group, analyzed CDP data and found "the intensity of the commitments is rising," as Engie Impact's Mathias Lelièvre puts it.
+Engie Impact, a sustainability company tied to a French energy group, analyzed CDP data and found "the intensity of the commitments is rising," as Engie Impact's Mathias Lelièvre puts it.

 Loading...